BHASVIC-AbieHancox24/BHASVIC-AbieHancox24/README.md

 ## About Me

 My name is Alexander.
 I intend to go to uni and do a physics degree.
-I am currently studying physics, computer science and duoble maths at bhasvic for my a levels.
+I am currently studying physics, computer science and double maths at bhasvic for my a levels.
 I am currently working on a board game simulator of the board game heat: pedal to the metal.
 I am a very quick learner and work well in a team.
 You can email at abie.hancox24@students.bhasvic.ac.uk.

 ## My past work